mediamonks/frontend-coding-standards/README.md

 Avoid negations. _“Don’t ever not avoid negative logic”_.
 Prefer `isShown` over `isHidden` or `isEnabled` over `isDisabled`.
 Do not use names like `notEditable`.

+#### Prefixes

+We are not using prefixes for any name.
+Interfaces should follow the exact naming rules as classes, and should not use the `I` or any other pre- or postfix.

 #### TypeScript Generics

 If the usages of the generic is obvious, then naming that generic `T` is sufficient.
 As long as the